ChestnutKurisu/CSE291D_Final_Project_SP25/README.md

 ux, uz = sv.displacement_components()  # in-plane components
 ```

-Animations can be generated via ``examples/all_waves_collage.py`` which
+Animations can be generated via ``examples/high_quality_collage.py`` which
-iterates over every class in the catalog and writes a short MP4 file for each
-one into an ``output`` directory.
-The script now also assembles these movies
-into a single collage video.
-GPU acceleration via ``cupy`` is used by default
-for smoother, high-resolution output when available.

-An additional script ``examples/high_quality_collage.py`` leverages the
-``wave_sim.high_quality`` module to produce GPU-accelerated animations with a
+uses the :mod:`wave_sim.high_quality` package to produce GPU accelerated movies
-more advanced visual style.
-It writes an MP4 for each wave type and also
+for each wave class.
+The script writes an MP4 per wave type and then assembles
-generates a collage video automatically.
+all clips into a single collage video.
+Resolution, frame rate and layout can
+be adjusted through arguments and GPU rendering is used by default for smooth
+high fidelity output.

 Additional standalone scripts in the ``examples`` directory demonstrate simple